 Emergency fostering

 Sometimes foster families may look after a child or a young person on an emergency basis.
-This means that a child or young person may be placed with a foster family very quickly as they have had to leave their birth family in a rush.
+This means that a child or young person may be placed with a foster family quickly as they have had to leave their birth family.

 Short term

 Some foster families care for children for a few weeks or a few months.
-This is called short term fostering and is normally used to give the child’s family a chance to sort themselves out.
+This is called short term fostering.
+It is normally used to give the child’s family a chance to sort themselves out.

 Long term

 Some children and young people may live in foster care for longer.
-This means that they will stay with the chosen foster family for a long time because they can’t go home for different reasons and living in a foster family is best for them.
+This means they will stay with a foster family for a long time.
+This is because they can’t go home for different reasons and living with a foster family is best for them.